 Add the “Created By” field to the interface definition and populate it with the user’s name that accepted the NAR, i.e. The Planner.

-EDNAR FBR 243
+EDNAR FBR 243 (Release 1)

 On receiving a request to create a schedule from EDNAR DMS must automatically create a planned Switching Schedule at "Created" status with all the appropriate Header information populated, as per the above EDNAR DMS mapping file.